omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ---
 title: Data Visualization
 ---
+# Data Visualization

 The Data Visualization module allows site administrators are able to generate datasets and render diagrams that reflect their data.
-Once activated on the modules tab of the admin dashboard, Data Visualization is managed on site by site basis.
+Once installed and activated on the modules tab of the admin dashboard, Data Visualization is managed on site by site basis.

 ## Creating Data Visualizations
 If the Data Visualization module is active, a tab for Data Visualization will appear in the menu for individual sites.
 Clicking this tab will take you to a list of all visualizations created for the site.
 You can sort the visualizations by either date or title in ascending or descending order.